logitstack/Fundraising-Thermometer/README.md

 If something's not working:
 1. Make sure both files are open
 2. Check that you didn't rename the files
-3. Contact [Your Name/Organization] at [Your Email/Contact Info]
+3. Contact Eyad at ea72014@gmail.com

 ## 📝 Free to Use

 This fundraising thermometer is free to use and share!
 Feel free to use it for all your fundraising events.

-Created by [Your Name/Organization]
+Created by Eyad Alrabbat

 ## 🙏 Credit